 One thing that makes it suitable for both industrial and domestic applications is that it comes with four lead styles that support both mechanized and handheld operations.

-Also, this plasma cutter uses considerably less energy while cutting through expanded, painted, or rusty metal thanks to drag-cutting technology.
+- Uses considerably less energy while cutting through expanded, painted, or rusty metal

 It is also ideal for industrial repairs, expansive farms or ranches, and as part of a robotic metal cutter in factories.